brainwane/zulip/docs/retention.md

 should clean all the related objects at this moment.
 In other case, it will be done next time.

-## Front-end admin settings

-To enable realm retention policy you should add value to the `Retention period for messages in days` form field in `Organization settings` form from administration part.
-To disable this feature leave this field empty.

 ## Restoring of archived data by Realm

 Retention tools methods: